rvega1204/starwars-challenge/README.md

 ## My Changes

-I updated a the route at http://localhost:5173/starships that displays a table with information retrieved from the Star Wars API.
+I updated the route at http://localhost:5173/starships that displays a table with information retrieved from the Star Wars API.
 This table presents detailed data about Star Wars starships and includes a "Details" link for accessing all the information about a specific starship model.

 The table was styled using Tailwind CSS, where I aimed to emulate a Star Wars-themed color palette.
 Additionally, I implemented responsive classes for both the table and the modal.
 Although I began improving responsiveness across the entire app, I ran out of time to complete that task.

 To enhance the design, I generated a Star Wars-inspired background image for the modal using AI (Copilot).
 The table also features hover effects on each <td>, making it more interactive.
 During development, I researched Tailwind CSS extensively to implement responsive classes effectively.

 While working on the project, I discovered some bugs, so, I tried to update the project ensuring the app functions more smoothly.
+Also, I tried to give continuity to the code.

 Additions to the project: